MCT-master/mct-master.github.io/_posts/2020-10-17-aleksati-samtar.md

 </figure>

 # Evaluation
 Technically the prototyped system performed surprisingly well with negligible latency and reliable runtime.
-Also, the performance of the instrument indicates that the conceptual idea and intent of the system was more or less successful.
-With this, I mean that the balance between its "mastery range", playability, and its general interactivity was such that it warrants further exploration and prototyping.

-For future work, several things would have to be tested and considered:
+Also, the performance of the instrument indicated that the conceptual idea and intent of the system was more or less successful.
+With this, I mean that the balance between its "mastery range", playability, and general interactivity was such that it warrants further exploration and prototyping.
+If this work is to be undertaken then several things would have to be tested and considered:

-* More strings and sample-space control.
+* More strings and updated sample-space control.
-    * The first critical feedback that struck me was the relationship between the sample space the main trigger.
+    * It struck me that the relationship between the sample-space and the sample triggering could be optimized and extended.
 Maybe it would be better to keep all 6 strings, map the signal pitch to individual samples and the envelope of the signal to pitch or duration of the samples played.
+Or something along these lines.

 * Re-develop the trigger system.
     * As mentioned above, the system performed technically just fine.
 However, the trigger system does exhibit unwanted cut-offs and the occasional glitch which suggests re-development or improvements are in order.